 ~ Copper pipes are the type of supply pipes that are manufactured using copper as the chief constituent material.

-~ They are highly desirable in the cases where the groundwater table is relatively high.
-This is because the copper pipes offer very high resistance to corrosion in comparison to other pipe materials.
+~ They are highly desirable in cases where the groundwater table is relatively high.
+This is because copper pipes offer very high resistance to corrosion in comparison to other pipe materials.

-~ They are extensively used both for domestic and industrial purpose.
+~ They are extensively used both for domestic and industrial purposes.